dannieRope/WRANGLING-AND-CLEANING-OF-FIFA-2021-DATASET/README.md

    - Multiply the extracted number by 1000.

 2. **Value and Release Clause Columns:**
-   - Extract the number between "€" and "M."
+   - Extract the number between "€" and "M" and number between "€" and "K"
    - Multiply the extracted number by 1000000.

 3. **Instructions:**